-The program, which only starts once a year in the summer, begins with a one-year certificate.
-You can then get an associate degree (with four additional classes) for transfer.
+The Lineman program begins once a year in the summer with a one-year certificate with the option to continue and earn an associate degree (with four additional classes) for transfer.

-The program is fine-tuned to meet real-world needs.
+The program's curriculum is built around real-world needs.
 Representatives from Evergy (formerly KCP& L), Independence Power & Light and Platte-Clay Electric Cooperative are on the MCC-Blue River advisory board to assist with course content.

 Early applications will receive priority status during the review process.
 Applications may continue to be accepted until all seats in the program have been filled for the next summer class.